lskatz/SimpleLib.pl/POSTING.md

 ### /SimpleTest/Simple.xs

     # Ahh now we are getting to the meat and potatoes of this monster.
-    # Most of this mess is generated by h2xs, but let's see what else we g
+    # Most of this mess is generated by h2xs, but let's see what else we got.
-    +ot.

     #include "EXTERN.h"
     #include "perl.h"